sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 + Encrypting data in your stateful systems (enabling *encryption at rest* for the given services such as EBS volumes, databases, S3...).

-+ Keeping your OS and applications up to date with your VMs, containers, lambda functions...
++ Keeping your OS and applications up to date in your VMs, containers, lambda functions...

 In turn, AWS provides the necessary security-specific tools, features, and services across network security, configuration management, access control, and data encryption so that you can implement the strictest security measures you can think of.